jimfil/raspberryPiProject/labs/lab02/README.md

 This proves that we are using the venv because the path points to the venv directory.

+**RQ14: What sample interval did you choose and why?
+(Use your knob experiments to justify it.)**

+Ans: We chose a sample interval of `0.1` seconds.
+Based on our knob experiments, the minimum time the sensor's output remains `HIGH` after detecting motion is approximately 1.37 seconds.
+A sampling rate of 0.1s guarantees that we read the sensor state multiple times during the shortest possible `HIGH` pulse, ensuring we never miss a motion event without unnecessarily overloading the Raspberry Pi's CPU.

 **RQ15: What cooldown did you choose and why?**

 Ans: We chose a cooldown of `5.0` seconds.
 In the context of a smart wastebin, when an individual approaches to deposit an item, they will likely trigger the sensor continuously for a few seconds.
 The cooldown prevents the system from generating multiple "deposit" events for a single interaction by forcing it to ignore subsequent motion triggers until the person has had time to walk away.